 First and foremost, we have to talk about that final scene.
 When you read the finale script and you found out that Cesar was going in that direction, what was your initial reaction?

 Diego Tinoco: I never got that script until like four days before shooting it.
 They always keep the last script from us.
 In season 1, we didn’t know who was going to get shot.
 We didn’t know if anyone was going to die.
 We didn’t know anything.
 It happened in season 2 as well because we didn’t know who kidnapped the group before we shot that scene.
 When I was filming that final scene, honestly, I was just heartbroken.
 I had a hard time filming that scene.
 Nevertheless, I trust the writers, I trust creators, so I trust the creative direction that they’re going to take Cesar in a potential season 4.

 So you didn’t see it coming at all?

 Diego Tinoco: I didn’t see coming at all.

-Looking back now and knowing how Cesar ended up, is there a moment where you think maybe things started to shift a little bit for him and he began to head in that direction?
+Looking back now and knowing how Cesar ended up, is there a moment where you think maybe things started to shift a little bit for him, and he started to head in that direction?

 Diego Tinoco: Yeah, absolutely.
 When I was talking with the writers and the creators, it was definitely episode 7 where Cesar starts flipping the switch, where he starts getting angry at Ruby and Jamal for not being able to find his brother and for not checking the house properly.
 I remember the writers coming up to me saying, “Hey, let’s change Cesar up a bit.
 Let’s make him break into his darker side a little bit more.”
 They kept saying that to me more and more as the show progressed.
 I was thinking that there was going to be a crazy arc at the end of it, but it was a curveball for sure.
 I knew something was going to happen, but I didn’t know I was going to have to shave my head again.